-Dear Grade 4 Teacher,
+Dear Grade 5 Teacher,

 Welcome to the Core Knowledge Language Arts (CKLA) program!
-This K-5 program has been carefully researched and designed to ensure students acquire the knowledge and skills foundation needed to become literate adults (i.e., college and career ready), as called for in the Common Core State Standards English Language Arts (CCSS-ELA).
+This K-5 program has been carefully researched and designed to ensure that students acquire both the knowledge and skills foundation needed to become literate adults (i.e., college and career ready), as called for in the Common Core State Standards (CCSS-ELA).